 - Each notification-induced distraction takes 23 minutes on average to fully recover from, according to focus restoration studies.

-- In-app notifications on TikTok and Instagram increase session re-entry by 34%, reinforcing habitual checking.
+- In-app notifications on major social apps increase session re-entry by about 34%, reinforcing habitual checking.

 - 71% of users say app badges (e.g., red notification dots) compel them to open the app immediately.